Skip to main content

 Ambient Memory, background enrichment, and Ask your memory are Pro features.
 Upgrade in Settings; everything else — capture, recall, sync, dashboard — is free.

 This device’s connection expired or was revoked (for example, after a disconnect from the dashboard).
-Re-run your tool’s install command from Connections — the browser opens, you click Authorize, and the device is re-linked.
-Your memories are untouched.
+Do exactly what the message says:

 The browser step didn’t complete.
 Check the tab that opened (or open the URL printed in your terminal), make sure you’re signed into the right Atlaso account, and click Authorize.
 The request expires after a few minutes — Try again generates a fresh one.